figureland/statekit/README.md

 **statekit** is a simple toolkit of primitives for building apps and systems driven by data and events.
 Written from scratch in Typescript with no dependencies.

 > The main purpose of this project is for learning and research.
 Hence why it will likely never have a major version release.
-The hope is that **statekit** is that eventually it will be replaced somewhat when TC39 are able to introduce [Signals](https://github.com/tc39/proposal-signals) to the Javascript language spec and it becomes mainstream in browsers, which might be a way off yet.
+The hope is that the internals of **statekit** will be gradually be replaced somewhat if/when TC39 introduce [Signals](https://github.com/tc39/proposal-signals) to the Javascript language spec and it becomes mainstream in browsers.
+That might be a way off yet.
 It's not intended to be a [polyfill](https://github.com/proposal-signals/signal-polyfill/) as that hasn't been standardised yet.

 ## Ways to use statekit